 In this work, we propose a novel method for simultaneously modeling false positives and false negatives in multinomial data.
-Using a zero-inflated DM distribution, we accommodate potential false negatives in the underlying true classification as well as potential overdispersion.
-We then introduce a latent hit-miss indicator to model misclassification which allows our approach to differentiate between true detections and detection by chance.
-Applied to wildlife monitoring data, our method can be thought of as a flexible alternative to existing multispecies occupancy-detection models that forgoes attempting to correctly model the ecological process in favor of simply modeling the true classifications.
-The model is developed at the individual level which allows for more granular covariate information to model heterogeneity and accommodate potential morphospecies.
-We assume a hierarchical structure for the concentration parameters of the true classification which allows borrowing of information across sites and/or visits, an important feature for efficient multispecies occupancy modeling \citep{iknayan2014detecting}.
+Specifically, we assume a zero-inflated DM distribution to accommodate potential false negatives in the underlying true classifications as well as potential overdispersion.
+We then introduce a latent hit-miss indicator to model misclassification that allows our approach to differentiate between true detections and detection by chance.
+The proposed model belongs to the class of semi-supervised learning methods because it can incorporate any amount of individual-level validation data, including no validation data in unsupervised settings.
+We use a combination of data augmentation techniques to scale the model to high-dimensional settings found in practice.
+In a variety of simulation settings, we demonstrate the improved estimation performance of the proposed method compared to alternative approaches for handling false positives or false negatives in multivariate count data.
+We then apply the proposed method to two data sets collected in ecological and criminal justice research.
+Applied to bat monitoring data, we show how the proposed method can serve as an alternative approach for accommodating imperfect detection in multispecies occupancy-detection modeling.
+Our approach differs from existing multispecies occupancy-detection models because it does not require specification of the ecological process and instead models the true latent classifications explicitly.
+In a second application study, we show how the proposed method can accommodate potential biases attributed to zero-inflation and misclassification in official crime data.
+By taking a fully-Bayesian approach, our method propagates the uncertainty of potential false positives and false negatives in the estimation of parameters of interest.